SmartThingsCommunity/st-device-sdk-c/README.md

 This core device library provides the following features :

 - Customized MQTT  in order to reduce memory consumption and enhance stability
-- More easy and efficient APIs
+- Easy and efficient APIs
   - Connection APIs : You can do onboarding & MQTT connection by just calling only a few these APIs.
   - [Capability](https://smartthings.developer.samsung.com/docs/api-ref/capabilities.html) APIs : More than hundred different capabilities can be implemented as only a few APIs.